Communication Skills to Improve Relationships

 One of the genealogy meetings I attend has a nice lady, but she talks continually and often during the meeting.
 I was secretary for the group last year and had to make sure I didn’t sit anywhere near her, or I couldn’t hear to take notes.

 Do you give someone time to complete a sentence before you jump in and interrupt?
 I have gotten excited and interrupted, so it is something I have to be conscious of when talking.

 There are many nonverbal cues that speak volumes.
-Have you ever had someone speak to you and smile, but when you look in their eyes they are focused elsewhere or sometimes they just look blank?
+Have you ever had someone speak to you and smile, but when you look in their eyes they are focused elsewhere or sometimes they just have a blank stare?
 Or, have you been talking to someone while they keep moving away?
 I guess you assume they are not interested, or you have talked so long they are trying to escape.